bkaestner/codewars-rules/rules/0100-Intro.md

 `i`s and numbers.
 Save that for your task.

-Essentially use the same kind of language you would like to read in a published programming book.
-It's hard to get it right, but it's worth the additional time.
+Essentially use the same kind of language you would like to read in a published programming book. it is hard to get right, but it is worth the additional time.

 Stringly typed code is bad